 A basketball player can see his free throw percentage go up

-This is one of the reasons why I believe it is so important that hockey players (in addition to their coaches feedback) use physical performance parameters as well to gauge their level of improvement such as 1RM strength, speed, endurance, body fat percentage, resting heart rate, etc. These are visual, solid parameters that you can see and feel.
+This is one of the reasons why I believe it is so important that hockey players (in addition to their coaches feedback) use physical performance parameters as well to gauge their level of improvement — some examples would include 1-RM strength testing, speed times, distances covered for endurance, body fat percentage throughout a diet, resting heart rate measurement for recovery status, etc. These are visual, solid parameters that you can see and feel.

-Tracking your sets, reps, weight, sprint times and everything else allows you to see where you were and how far you have come.
+Tracking your sets, reps, weight, sprint times, and everything else allows you to see where you were and how far you have come (and what you still need to work on!).
 This can have a major impact on your confidence levels which can then express itself on the ice.
 Something a scorecard might only do every now and then.

 #3.
 Not Taking Your Nutrition as Seriously as Your Training

 I have beaten this to death in every program I have made and every blog post I have made and I’m going to do it again.
-Way too many guys get excited only about the training process and completely blow it on the nutrition end.
-And by blow it I mean BLOW IT, I don’t just mean it’s neutral.
+Way too many hockey players get excited only about the training process and completely blow it on the nutrition end.
+And by blow it I mean BLOW IT, I don’t just mean it’s a neutral effect.
+They go backwards because their nutrition is so terribly misguided.

-The big problem is unless you’re talking to a specialist it’s very likely what you’re currently doing could be improved.
+The big problem is — unless you’re talking to a specialist, it’s very likely that what you’re currently doing could be improved by a large margin.
 The nutrition world is an entire world all on it’s own that involves very complex topics and strategies that go well outside the scope of:

 “Taking some extra protein”